LavaStudios/CreateYourDroid/README.md

-# Create Your Frisk - Lua moddable Undertale engine
+# Create Your Droid - A port of CYF : the Lua moddable Undertale engine

 Welcome to the Git repository for **Create Your Droid**, a fork of [**Create Your Frisk**](www.github.com/RhenaudTheLukark/CreateYourFrisk) by RhenaudTheLukark!